petermattia/petermattia/_posts/2021-04-03-battery-data-careers-faq.markdown

 A full list of the conferences I have attended is available [here](/presentations).
 The [Gordon Research Conference](https://www.grc.org/batteries-conference/2018/) was my favorite battery conference.
 Overall, the rise in virtual conferences and talks has been a welcome trend for me since it makes it easy to attend as an industrial scientist.

 I’m a member of the [Electrochemical Society](https://www.electrochem.org) since I think it’s the closest match to my field and because I support their [“Free the Science”](https://freethescience.org/about) initiative.

+### Summary
+Hope this was helpful!
+Feel free to reach out with any additonal quesitons.